Grass.io Honest Review + Real Payment Proof: Is It Really Possible to Earn Big Passively?

 Option 3 – Invite Friends

-Grass has one of the most rewarding referral programs in the online earning space—and it runs across three levels!
+Grass has one of the most rewarding referral programs in the online earning space—and it runs across three levels.

-Option 4 – Referral Level-Up Bonus
+Option 4 – Level-Up Bonus (Tier Rewards)

 When you first join, you start at Tier 0 (which means you haven’t reached any level yet).
 You can move up through the tiers automatically by meeting either of these conditions: